govuk-one-login/di-account-management-frontend/README.md

 @failMobile, @failDesktop, @fixmeMobile, @fixmeDesktop, @skipMobile, @skipDesktop, @skipPreDeploy, @skipPostDeploy, @noJs also link to playwright BDD built in tags - https://vitalets.github.io/playwright-bdd/#/writing-features/special-tags

+TODO mention if using Docker Desktop on Mac or Windows you will need to `Enable host networking` in `Settings > Resources > Network`.

 ### Restarting the app

 You can restart the app by running `docker compose down` and then `docker compose up`.